Trevbytes/Chickpeas/testing.md

     - No errors

 **Delete Recipe or Ingredient**
-- Check that images display properly on all screen sizes.
+- Check that a confirm window appears when removing a recipe or ingredient.
     - No errors
+- Check the database to confirm that the recipe/ingredient is removed.
+    - No errors

 **Login/Logout**
-- Ensure logout works
+- Ensure login and logout works
+    - No errors
+- Ensure users are provided feedback on login, logout and signup.
     - No errors